 Guideline Publications "Combat Colours" series returns with No. 7, An illustrated guide to the colour schemes and markings of the Focke Wulf Fw190 in WWII, "compiled" by Neil Robinson and illustrated by Peter Scott.
-Based on articles that have appeared in 'Scale Aircraft Modelling' magazine - most notably my articles - ie the 'Aircraft in Detail' features devoted to the A-series fighter variants (Vol 24 no. 9 November 2002) and the Sturmgruppen (Vol 23 no. 1 March 2001) - Combat Colours no. 7 is a nice 82-page A-4 format softback of Fw 190 profile artwork.
-This title was planned about eight years ago but shelved back then - in fact looking through I recognise much of the text; entire paragraphs have been lifted from my articles.
-A credit would have been nice.
-Still Robinson has done some work on the captions it would appear and artist Scott has exploited the latest Luftwaffe colours/image research and photo discoveries.
-The work has around 25 pages of sub-type variant description and operational history and features an interesting if largely unexceptional selection of photos courtesy of Barry Ketley.
+Presumably and in part based on articles that have appeared in 'Scale Aircraft Modelling' magazine, ie the 'Aircraft in Detail' features devoted to the A-series fighter variants (Vol 24 no. 9 November 2002) and the Sturmgruppen (Vol 23 no. 1 March 2001) - Combat Colours no. 7 is a nice 82-page A-4 format softback of Fw 190 profile artwork.
+Neil Robinson has worked hard on the captions it would appear and artist Scott has exploited the latest Luftwaffe colours/image research and photo discoveries.
+The work has around 25 pages of sub-type variant description and operational history and features an interesting selection of photos courtesy of Barry Ketley.
 'Interesting' is the best comment I can come up with for the artwork to be honest.
 While of decent quality and generally 'accurate' in his interpretations ('Yellow 17' usually associated with Willi Unger of IV(Sturm)./JG 3 being a rather unfortunate exception) the profile artist favours a 'flat' style with no weathering, shadowing or highlighting that is a little too neutral for my tastes if truth be told.
 The images themselves are also a tad on the small size.
 Overall I guess around one hundred machines are illustrated, most A-variant types, although there are a few pages of F & G Jabo and Schlacht machines.
 No Doras though.
 If you have Scott's 'Battle of Britain Emils' title in the same series you will know exactly what to expect.
 Do modellers prefer this style or would they prefer to be inspired by Sundin's or Dekker's large scale 'life-like' images?
 I guess you get what you pay for - and that pretty much applies here.
 Slightly more expensive than an Osprey, artwork of similar quality to John Weal's, ie not up the standard of a Hector or Laurier, but, depending on your point of view, very good value for the amount of info presented.

 While similar in concept and execution to the 'Histoire and Collections' illustrated Fw 190 profile book, this new Guidelines title is far better than that absymal effort from the French publisher (distributed by Casemate).
 For a book of profile artwork, the aircraft has to look 'right' and that is certainly the case here.
 Like that H&C Fw 190 title this book features pages illustrating stencil placement but includes additionally a nice selection of good quality emblem illustrations and around ten machines have been selected for a four-view treatment.
 The 'meat' of this Guidelines title though is the detailed profile captions which must amount to many thousands of words.
 In fact it occurs to me that this book could usefully be read alongside Rodeike's 'Jagdflugzeug 190' bible if you have this German title and do not read German.
 Recommended with the odd reservation.